SopiMlab/DeepLearningWithAudio/02_ddsp/training.md

 # DDSP training

 This guide describes how to train a DDSP timbre transfer model using your own sounds.
 Note that training is a very computation-intensive process, so you will want to use a powerful GPU.
-You can find the supplementary video-instructions at https://vimeo.com/543025448.
+We also provide supplementary video-instructions for DDSP model training at https://vimeo.com/543025448.

 ----